Sons of God: Book of Genesis

 The Book of Genesis tells that the "Sons of God" lusted after the daughters of men and begot a race of giants (Nephilim).
 These offspring were identified with "the heroes of old, men of renown."
 Then, God sent the deluge to purge the earth of these giants.

 The Book of Psalms refers to God delivering judgement among the gods and causes them to fall for their sins, as God declares that "Gods you may be, sons you all of the Most High, yet you shall die as men die; princes fall, every one of them, and so shall you.".
-However, there is no indication what the sin was and the Psalms are at least five hundred years after the Genesis was composed, thus written in a different intellectual context.
+However, there is no indication what the sin was and the Psalms are at least five hundred years after Genesis was composed, thus written in a different intellectual context.
 Yet, both refer to the existence of a pantheon and that some of its members sinned.
 During the Apocalyptic period, these ideas were developed further.

+According to Chris Seeman Genesis 6:1–4 depicts literal sexual unions between divine beings and human women, a narrative motif with potential origins in Mesopotamian or Greek mythologies, that was incorporated into Yahwist (J) primeval cosmology.

+Ronald Hendel similarly interprets the passage as a lost mythic tradition.
+In Hendel's analysis, the "sons of the gods" were originally divine beings rather than Sethites or rulers, and the Gibborim of verse 4 are demigod offspring identical to the Nephilim.
+He argues this intermixing caused cosmic imbalance by crossing human-divine boundaries, making Yahweh restrict human life, preventing the hybrids from full divine status or immortality.
+Hendel identifies parallels with the Hesiodic traditions, where Zeus uses a deluge to wipe out demigods and end divine-human intermingling.
+Another is the pre-flood Mesopotamian Apkallu.
+While Hendel says 1 Enoch expands on Genesis 6, Seeman believes that both are drawing from the same underlying tradition.
+David Clines also identifies them as celestial beings, but ties the reference to the entire Genesis 1-11 framework.
+Clines demonstrates that this breach of boundaries between heaven and earth is the climax, representing the final culmination of sin and cosmic disorder which results in the flood.